This is the Best Starbucks Egg Bites Recipe! They taste just the sous vide Bacon & Gruyere egg bites and are a great grab-and-go breakfast idea.

 - 1 cup cottage cheese

-- 1 cup gruyere cheese or aged cheddar, shredded
+- 1 cup gruyere cheese shredded

 Instructions